sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 Training data was chosen to keep the vehicle driving on the road.
 [//]: # (I used a combination of center lane driving, recovering from the left and right sides of the road.)
 I started out with the original data set provided by the course, analysing and preprocessing it.
+I got a model working on both roads with that.
+Then I added new data to help specifically in turns, and allowing the autonomous car to drive faster without crashing.

-For details about how I created the training data, see the next section.
+For details about how I created the training data, see the next sections.

 ####3.
 Solution Design Approach